poorvis885/click-box-game/README.md

 1. Open the game in a browser.
 2. Click all 9 boxes to reveal scores.
-3. Aim for the **maximum score of 500**.
+3. Aim for the **maximum score of 600**.
-4. Links open in a new tab when clicked.
+4. Google gemini link open in a new tab when clicked.
 5. Use **Shuffle** to randomize link positions.
 6. Use **Reset** to start again.